wolz-CODElife/docs-hedera-local-node/README.md

    ```
    This version includes a pre-configured Docker Compose setup and does not reflect any local changes made to the repository.

-   For testing against the latest changes or specific branches/tags, install the `hedera-local` module as a symlink to your locally checked out copy of the repository:
+   For testing against the latest changes or specific branches/tags, install the `hedera-local` module as a symlink to your locally checked-out copy of the repository:
    ```bash
    npm install && npm install -g
    ```

-> ### 🚨 Note
+> [!NOTE]
 > This version may not reflect the most recent changes to the main branch of this repository.
-It also uses a baked in version of the Docker Compose definitions and will not reflect any local changes made to the repository.
+It also uses a baked-in version of the Docker Compose definitions and will not reflect any local changes made to the repository.

 ### Clone the Local Network